sparkfun/SparkFun_ICM-20948_ArduinoLibrary/README.md

-HyperDisplay KWH018ST01 4WSPI Arduino Library
+SparkFun_ICM-20948_ArduinoLibrary
 ========================================

-This is an extension for the [HyperDisplay](https://github.com/sparkfun/SparkFun_HyperDisplay) library that is fully configured for the KWH018ST01 module used on several SparkFun products.
+This is the library for the [SparkFun 9DoF IMU Breakout - ICM-20948 (Qwiic)](https://www.sparkfun.com/products/15182).

 Repository Contents